LauraBeatris/instalura-project/README.md

 *First Feature*: Landing Page
   - Fonts integrated with google fonts: Open Sans and Open Sans 700
   - Stylesheets with SCSS/CSS: SCSS Choosed.
-  - Links "Conheça nossa equipe" and "Trabalhe com a gente": Applied a hover effect on those links, with a transition effect, scalling the items (1.1 Proporsition).
+  - Links "Conheça nossa equipe" and "Trabalhe com a gente": Applied a hover effect on those links, with a transition effect, scalling the items (1.1 Proportion).
   - Hover effect on items of the news section: Showing a white border on each of them.

 *Second Feature*: Signup